5 Working from Home Productivity Tips

 It would help if you also had an appropriately sized desk that fits your equipment.
 To sit comfortably, invest in a supportive desk chair and dual-monitor if necessary.
 Every so often, clean your webcam, so your virtual meetings appear crisp and clear.

 Our top working from home productivity tips includes a suitable space.
-The more your desk feels like an actual work environment, the more likely you’ll be able to stay productive.
+The more your desk feels like an actual work environment, the more likely you’ll be able to stay productive and increase your salary.

 2. Focus on Communication